 Lochgoilhead sits at the northern end of Loch Goil and there are a number of options for eating and accommodation.
 There are a few B&Bs to choose from in village, including Rowan House B&B and The Shore House.

-Argyll Holidays’ Drimsynie Holiday Park offers everything from lodges to hotel accomodation.
+Argyll Holidays’ Drimsynie Holiday Park offers everything from lodges to hotel accommodation.
 You can even treat yourself to a hot tub lodge fitted with all the mod cons.
 The park also has a swimming pool, golf course, children’s play areas and much more.
 Drimsynie has two dining options on park, with the Rob Roy Lounge serving traditional pub grub and The Bistro upstairs giving guests a more intimate dining experience.

 The Goil Inn in the village is another great place to eat, offering traditional pub favourites with breath-taking views across Loch Goil.

 The final section of the Loch Lomond & Cowal Way from Lochgoilhead to Inveruglas is 15 miles long and includes the highest climb of the route.